Pandelis Pouliopoulos: Biography

-When the Archeiomarxists were accepted as the representatives of the International Left Opposition in Greece, Leon Trotsky condemned Pouliopoulos' group, which was excluded from the Trotskyist movement along with the 'Fractionalists' who had just split from the Archeiomarxists led by Michel Pablo.
+When the Archeio-Marxists were accepted as the representatives of the International Left Opposition in Greece, Leon Trotsky condemned Pouliopoulos' group, which was excluded from the Trotskyist movement along with the KEO/LAKKE (the so-called "Fractionalists") who had just split from the Archeio-Marxists and were led by Michel Pablo.

-In 1934, the two groups joined together to set up the Organisation of Internationalist Communists of Greece (OKDE) in 1934, and for a while Pouliopoulos maintained links with other opposition groups around Landau and Molinier, opposing the movement to create a new International from 1933 onwards.
-However, he took the initiative in the move to unite the Greek Trotskyists in 1938 to form the Unified Organisation of Communist Internationalists of Greece (EOKDE).
+In 1934, the two groups, Spartacus and LAKKE, joined together to set up the Organisation of Internationalist Communists of Greece (OKDE), and for a while, Pouliopoulos maintained links with other opposition groups around Landau and Molinier, opposing the movement to create a new International from 1933 onwards.
+However, he took the initiative in the move to unite the Greek Trotskyists in 1938 to form the United OKDE (EOKDE).
 In September 1938, the EOKDE was present at the founding of the Fourth International in Paris.

 In 1938, after going into hiding, he was eventually arrested by the Metaxas dictatorship and imprisoned in the Acronauplia, where he continued his work.
-In 1943, along with over a hundred other militants, he was executed by the Italian occupation forces in Nezero, near Larissa, in retaliation for the destruction by partisans of the Kournovo tunnel.
+In 1943, along with over a hundred other militants, he was executed by the Italian occupation forces in Nezero near Larissa, in retaliation for the destruction by partisans of the Kournovo tunnel.
 There is a postwar claim that he spoke in Italian to the firing squad, exhorting them not to commit such a crime against the anti-fascist resistance and opponents of the war.
 When the soldiers refused to execute him, Carabinieri are said to have done so instead.

 Pouliopoulos translated into Greek Marx's Das Kapital and Critique of Political Economy, L. Trotsky’s The Revolution Betrayed, K. Kautsky’s Economic Theories of Karl Marx and Kant and also N. Bukharin’s History of Historical Materialism.